-Unemployed but seem to be driving expensive vehicles, or their visitors always appearing in expensive vehicles.
+Unemployed but seem to be driving expensive vehicles, or their visitors are constantly appearing in expensive cars.

-Tenants wanting to pay their rent by cash and months in advance!
+Tenants want to pay their rent by cash and months in advance!

-Weapons like axe handles or baseball bats sitting by the front door at inspections.
+Weapons like axe handles or baseball bats are left by the front door at inspections.

 Metal drums and boxes on the property with labels removed or spray-painted over.